min2ha/ukwa-site/content/target/47015/index.en.md

   "subject": "Magic"
 }

-# Mirror, The: Premier League stars 'using black magic in bid to transform themselves into world beaters'

 Players are spending thousands of pounds on witchdoctors to learn new skills and to try and break the curse of injury.